-According to Wikipedia, a ‘Chief of Staff’ provides a buffer between a chief executive and that executive’s direct-reporting team (amongst others).
+According to Wikipedia, a ‘Chief of Staff’ provides a buffer between a chief executive and that executive’s direct-reporting team (among others).
 The chief of staff generally works behind the scenes to solve problems, mediate disputes, and deal with issues before they are brought to the chief executive.
-Often a Chief of Staff act as a confidante and advisor to the chief executive, acting as a sounding board for ideas.
+Often a Chief of Staff acts as a confidante and advisor to the chief executive, acting as a sounding board for ideas.

 Don’t we all have an internal Chief of Staff; the part of us that determines what we’re going think about, what we’re going do and how we prioritize?